 APEC operates on the basis of non-binding commitments and open dialogue.
 Decisions made within APEC are reached by consensus, and commitments are undertaken on a voluntary basis.

 The APEC Secretariat is based in Singapore.
 It provides coordination and technical and advisory support as well as information management, communications and public outreach services.
 The Secretariat is headed by a fixed-term Executive Director who is appointed for a period of three years.
 The Secretariat is also home to the APEC Policy Support Unit (PSU).
 The PSU assists APEC's deliberations by providing research, analysis and policy support.
 More information on APEC, including its structure, committees and activities, can be found on APEC's official website.

 Canada was a founding member of the APEC forum in 1989 and has been active in helping APEC achieve its current status.
 Canada has helped advance APEC's core work streams of regional economic integration through its involvement across more than 30 APEC forums, including committees, working groups and sub-forums.
 Canada hosted APEC in 1997, culminating in the APEC Economic Leaders Meeting in Vancouver, British Columbia.

-APEC's 21 member economies account for more than half (59%) of global gross domestic product and they are home to more than 2.8 billion people.
-In 2015, APEC partners accounted for more than 84% of Canada's total merchandise trade.
+APEC's 21 member economies account for more than half (59%) of global GDP and they are home to more than 2.8 billion people.
+In 2015, APEC total merchandise trade exports were valued at USD8.3 trillion and APEC partners accounted for more than 84% of Canada's total merchandise trade.
 Foreign direct investment from APEC economies in Canada was $461.1 billion in 2015.

 Canadian Business Involvement in APEC